paleolimbot/mudata2/README.md

 And more!
 ---------

-There is much more to the `mudata()` package, which we hope will be useful both in its current form and as the project evolves to fit the needs of its users.
+There is much more to the `mudata2` package, which we hope will be useful both in its current form and as the project evolves to fit the needs of its users.